pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 not block readers or writers in the event of arbitrary process failure and, as long as readers and writers can contact a server for each data item they want to access, the system can guarantee transactional atomicity of both reads or writes.
-At a high level, key idea is to avoid performing in-place updates and to use additional metadata to substitute for synchronous synchronization across replicas.
+At a high level, the key idea is to avoid performing in-place updates and to use additional metadata to substitute for synchronous synchronization across replicas.